julieconnors/the-board/notes.md

 - remove unused routes

-- create nested attributes for horse in ride creation form
+- create nested attributes for horse in ride creation form??

-- add error messages to ride edit form
+- partial for rides table?

+- update errors to use fields with errors
 ** make sure all error messages have error id

-- partial for rides table?
+- add horses riders to horse show page

+- add barn name to horses